CHTC/chtc-website-source/_uw-research-computing/apptainer-build.md

 ## Creating a definition file

-TODO: add a reference to the recipes repo

 Here is general process for creating your own definition file for building your custom container:

 1. **Consult your software's documentation**